-The purpose of this report is solely to describe the scope of our testing of compliance and the result of that testing, and not to provide an opinion on the ESF's compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the ESF's compliance.
+The purpose of the communication described in the Other Reporting Required by Government Auditing Standards section is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the ESF's internal control or compliance.
 Accordingly, this communication is not suitable for any other purpose.